AdobeDocs/campaign-classic.en/help/delivery/using/a-b-testing-uc-population-samples.md

       ![](assets/use_case_abtesting_createrecipients_013.png)

-You can now create the two delivery templates (see [Step 3: Create two delivery templates](../../delivery/using/a-b-testing-uc-delivery-templates.md)).
+You can now create the two delivery templates.
+[Learn more](a-b-testing-uc-delivery-templates.md)).